Mangifera caesia: Propagation method

 It is propagated from seeds or through marcotting.
 Grafting on the seedling stock is also possible through inarching potted rootstocks onto twigs of mother trees.
 The mature tree requires abundant space, about 12 to 16 m in either direction.

 Culinary uses

 The fruit of the M. caesia can be served fresh, preserved or cooked.
 They can be eaten dipped in chili and dark soy sauce.
 In Bali, it is used as an ingredient for local creamy juices, also for making spice base for chillies sambal which is eaten with river fish. it can also be used in making pickles.
 The wood is used for light construction.

 In Brunei, where it is called binjai, the fruit is used to make a variety of cacah or dipping sauce for ambuyat, a sago dish considered to be the country's national dish.

 As irritant

 Like that of Mango, the sap of M. caesia can cause skin eruptions or dermatitis.
-It unripe fruits' sap can also cause irritation.
+Its unripe fruits' sap can also cause irritation.